timiscoding/tictactoe/readme.md

 * Didn't have time to let the player choose a letter as their piece
 * Didn't check if player avatars are the same

-## Approach taken - you can ignore this part if technical details bore you
+## Design & Implementation - you can ignore this part if technical details bore you

 ### Extensibility